-NOTE 8 – Administrations can implement the A8 arrangement alone or in combination with parts of A7 (e.g. UL: 698-718/DL: 753-773 MHz), provided that coexistence with the services below 694 MHz is ensured.
+NOTE 7 – Administrations can implement the A8 arrangement alone or in combination with parts of A7 (e.g. UL: 698-718/DL: 753-773 MHz), provided that coexistence with the services below 694 MHz is ensured.

-OTE 9 – The frequency arrangement in A9 aligns with part of the upper duplexer of A5.
+NOTE 8 – The frequency arrangement in A9 aligns with part of the upper duplexer of A5.

-NOTE 10 – For A10 and A11, zero to four frequency blocks of 5 MHz in 738-758 MHz could be used to complement the downlink capacity of a frequency arrangement in this or other bands.
+NOTE 9 – For A10 and A11, zero to four frequency blocks of 5 MHz in 738-758 MHz could be used to complement the downlink capacity of a frequency arrangement in this or other bands.

-NOTE 11 – For administrations having implemented the A7 arrangement, this arrangement can be combined with the A10 arrangement, i.e. A11.
+NOTE 10 – For administrations having implemented the A7 arrangement, this arrangement can be combined with the A10 arrangement, i.e. A11.

+NOTE 11 – The frequency arrangement A12 is based on a reverse FDD configuration.
+This will guarantee compatibility with A5 arrangement since upper A12 block and lower A5 block will be both transmitting in uplink direction.

+NOTE 12 – Frequency arrangement A12 may not align with the channelization schemes of other services in all regions.

 FIGURES 3 A1 and 3a2 (see notes to Table 3)

 FIGURE 3a3